Fetal Lung Masses

 - Placing a shunt in the mass to help it continue to drain so that there is no or little re-accumulation of the fluid

 - Fetal surgery to remove the mass in rare situations

 Pulmonary Hypoplasia (Small Lungs)

 In lung masses that are connected to the normal lung, infection can occur after birth.
-Bacteria can pass from the normal lung into the lung mass.
-Because the lung mass has abnormal airways, the bacteria and mucous cannot be cleared and infection results.
-To prevent infection, we often recommend removal of the mass after birth to prevent infection.
+Bacteria can pass from the normal lung into the abnormal lung mass.
+Because the lung mass has abnormal airways, the bacteria and mucous cannot be cleared causing an infection.
+To prevent repeated infections, our pediatric surgeons often recommend removal of the mass after birth.

 What Can I Expect After Surgery for a Lung Mass?

-If your baby requires surgery after delivery, your baby will need to stay in our neonatal intensive care unit (NICU) for the first few days and will be connected to breathing tubes and other support wires.
-Depending on your baby’s condition, they may need to spend more time in the hospital.
+If your baby requires surgery after delivery, a stay in the Neonatal Intensive Care Unit (NICU) will be required.
 Once your baby goes home, their outlook is usually good.
 Most babies who have a fetal lung mass surgically removed grow into healthy children and adults.

 We understand that a lung mass can be a scary diagnosis.
+While we can’t change the diagnosis, we can provide you with expert care and support, helping your baby get the most out of treatment and life.
 That’s why we’re available to help 24 hours a day, 7 days a week.
 For more information or to schedule an appointment, call us at 314-268-4037 or toll free at 877-SSM-FETL (877-776-3385).
-You can also email us and one of our trusted representatives will get back to you as soon as possible.

 Our team is here to develop a comprehensive treatment plan that puts you at ease and gives your baby the best start in life.